 What Can I Do if My USPS Package is Delayed?

 Unfortunately, the only real thing you can do in these situations is simply to wait until the package arrives.
 However, if your package still hasn’t arrived at its destination 15 calendar days after shipment, you may be eligible to file an insurance claim directly with USPS (depending on which service you shipped with).

 Pro Tip: If you shipped Priority Mail Express, then you only have to wait 7 days before filing a claim.

-One thing to keep in mind is that the Postal Service’s advertised delivery timeframes are estimates, and not guarantees.
+Another thing to keep in mind is that the Postal Service’s advertised delivery timeframes are estimates and not guarantees.
 People often confuse a delivery estimate with a delivery guarantee.
-For example, the delivery estimates for USPS First Class Package Service is typically 1-3 business days.
+For example, the delivery estimate for USPS First Class Package Service is typically 1-3 business days.
 It’s not unusual for a package to arrive a couple of days later than this timeframe.
 On the other hand, we’ve also seen many packages arrive quicker than expected.

 The Only USPS Service with Guaranteed Delivery is Priority Mail Express

 If you’d prefer a service with guaranteed delivery, your only option is to ship Priority Mail Express.
 USPS Priority Mail Express is the fastest service the Postal Service offers, with overnight delivery to most locations.
 Also, if USPS doesn’t deliver your express package by the guaranteed delivery timeframe, you’ll be eligible to receive a full refund for your postage!
 So, if you’re shipping time-sensitive or perishable products, Priority Mail Express is the way to go.